 Save hours of planning time with these no-prep formation of the solar system activities!

-- Formation of the Solar System Activity (can be used as worksheets, comic strip, booklet foldable), answer keys
+- Formation of the solar system activity (can be used as worksheets, comic strip, booklet foldable, etc.) and answer key

-⭐⭐⭐⭐⭐I used this with my 8th grade class.
-It was helpful that there was a digital version for students who were placed on quarantine.
+⭐⭐⭐⭐⭐ I used this with my 8th grade class.
+It was helpful that there was a digital version for students who were placed in quarantine.
 I loved the simplicity of the formation of the solar system, and it has options on how to make a graphic organizer out of it! -Erica